 - Lata Pada, Artistic Director Sampradaya Dance Creations

 Members of CPAMO’s Roundtable:

-As a resource to plan and coordinate its activities, CPAMO has set-up a Roundtable comprised of ethno-racial and Aboriginal creation-based arts organizations and individual artists from these communities.The members of the Roundtable are:
+As a resource to plan and coordinate its activities, CPAMO has set-up a Roundtable comprised of racialized and Indigenous creation-based arts organizations and individual artists from these communities.The members of the Roundtable are:

 - Anahita Azrahimi, Visual Artist

 - Denise Fujiwara, Canasian Dance